kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 DV Managed, Rackspace and AWS required installing a LAMP stack on my own, which I'd never done up to that point.
 So I wanted SOME customer service in case I needed help and Rackspace seemed to pride itself on NOT providing it.
 So they were out.

-Media Temple had EXCELLENT customer service but AWS seemed to be cheaper, so I temporarily passed on upgrading my MT account and temporarily settled on using AWS.
+Media Temple has EXCELLENT customer service but AWS seemed to be cheaper than DV Managed, so I passed on upgrading my MT account and temporarily settled on AWS.
+And while AWS doesn't provide customer service as well, they have a ton of documentation on their various services.

-Through its [S3 service](http://aws.amazon.com/s3/), AWS is well-suited for static sites....many people host static sites on S3 and serve up their static content with MaxCDN.
+Through its [S3 service](http://aws.amazon.com/s3/), AWS is well-suited for static sites....many people host static sites on S3 and serve their static content off of MaxCDN.
 [Kyle Rush](http://kylerush.net/) from the 2012 Obama campaign runs this setup and wrote about it [here](http://blog.maxcdn.com/supercharge-your-site-with-jekyll-s3-and-maxcdn/).

 My contact form requires PHP, which can't run on S3 unless you [use Composer to install Amazon's SDK for PHP](http://docs.aws.amazon.com/aws-sdk-php-2/guide/latest/installation.html).
 I was researching how to do this until I discovered [Heroku](https://www.heroku.com/)...which insanely awesome!!

-Heroku may allow me to do the Node/Ruby stuff I want to for FREE!
-I'm still researching if this is doable but if it is, there's no reason to upgrade my current hosting package until I get a lot of traffic.
+Heroku allows me to do a limited amount of Node/Ruby stuff for free.
+I'm still researching if this is doable but if it is, there's no reason to upgrade my current hosting package.

-So for now, I'm sticking with my generic MT page with the plan to do some fancy coding stuff on Heroku...all of this is subject to change.
+So I'm sticking with my generic MT plan for now and will do some fancy coding stuff on Heroku...all of this is subject to change.
+But regardless of my taking all of the above tech stuff into consideration, I have to say that I stuck with Media Temple because of their customer service.

+MT recently released a [DV Developer Package](http://mediatemple.net/webhosting/vps/developer/) that offers a little less features than DV Managed, but may suit my specific needs.

 <a name="gruntWorkflow"></a>
 ### Grunt &amp; Development Workflow
+So far, we've discussed using Jekyll to build out my site for production, managing my CSS with Sass, using Bower to manage site runtime dependencies, using RequireJS to minify a lot of JavaScript, creating a cache manifest, running Modernizr and concatenating/minifying assets.

+Managing all these processes require that various tasks be run at various times.
+And instead of doing the tasks one-by-one when needed, I've automated all of them under [Grunt](http://gruntjs.com).

+And as I've told anyone in earshot for the past four months, Grunt is my new God.

+Similar to things like Rake, Grunt is a JavaScript task runner that manages all of the just-mentioned tasks, and then some.
+It runs on top of Node and is installed local to my project folder.
+The local Grunt interacts with a globally-installed Grunt command line interface tool.

+There are a boatload of [Grunt plugins](http://gruntjs.com/plugins) available, created by both the community and the Grunt core committers.
+One of the most popular plugins is [grunt-contrib-watch](https://npmjs.org/package/grunt-contrib-watch)...over 7,000 downloads for the DAY this post was published.

+All Grunt plugins must be configured in a `Gruntfile.js` file at the root of your project folder.
+Once grunt-contrib-watch is configured, it can watch for changes to certain files, then run other Grunt tasks against those changed files based on your configurations.

+<a name="postLaunchTasks"></a>
+### Post-Launch Tasks

 <a name="conclusion"></a>
 ### Conclusion